 It is simple to join the SPA!

-To join please follow the instructions below and submit the necessary forms via email to the Membership Secretary, currently Harriet Churchill. [insert links to my Exec info or staff webpage]
+To join please follow the instructions below and submit the necessary forms via email to the Membership Secretary, currently Harriet Churchill.

 - All new members: Ensuring you provide us with up to date and accurate members information and contact details (clearly specifying an alternative address for receipt of members’ journals if this is different to your workplace address) please download and complete the New Members Form